ink-collective-cd-tduf/ink-collective-cd-tduf/README.md

 jaymoji (s) [co-host/soother]
 tommy (not innit) [persecutor]

-we have more alters then this! we are a did traumagenic sys! and other term where they split often, i forgot what it is lmao ★ int sys wide;
+we have more alters then this! we are a did traumagenic polyfrag sys!

+★
+int sys wide;